 Time for Summer Toys … and Safety

 Gas up the motorcycles.
 Fuel up the water toys.
-Get the dirt bikes and ATVs ready to hit the road.
-Summer is the time for outdoor activities that rely on both fuel and common sense.
+Get your e-bike and ATVs ready to hit the road.
+Summer is the time for outdoor activities that rely on safety and common sense.

 “Safety should always be top-of-mind for anyone using a motorized vehicle,” says Dan Marshall, vice president of marketing and business development with Scepter.
 “While the warmer weather brings a ‘get out and go’ mentality for many people, it’s important to do so safely.”

 During National Safety Month in June, Marshall reminds people that it’s essential to take safe steps when dealing with portable fuel containers.
 “Whether you’re gassing up the boat, taking a jet ski out on the lake, or filling up the lantern at a campsite, everyone needs to practice safe steps when dealing with any type of fuel,” says Marshall.